|Title:||Extensible customizations of the interpreter at startup|

-This PEP proposes supporting extensible customization of the interpreter by allowing users to install scripts that will be executed at startup.
+This PEP proposes supporting extensible customization of the interpreter by allowing users to install files that will be executed at startup.

 System administrators, tools that repackage the interpreter and some libraries need to customize aspects of the interpreter at startup time.

 This is usually achieved via sitecustomize.py for system administrators whilst libraries rely on exploiting pth files.
-This PEP proposes a way of achieving the same in a more user-friendly and structured way.
+This PEP proposes a way of achieving the same functionality in a more user-friendly and structured way.

 If a library needs to perform any customization before an import or that relates to the general working of the interpreter, they often rely on the fact that pth files, which are loaded at startup and implemented via the site module , can include Python code that will be executed when the pth file is evaluated.

 Note that pth files were originally developed to just add additional directories to sys.path, but they may also contain lines which start with "import", which will be passed to exec().
 Users have exploited this feature to allow the customizations that they needed.
 See setuptools or betterexceptions as examples.

 Using pth files for this purpose is far from ideal for library developers, as they need to inject code into a single line preceded by an import, making it rather unreadable.
 Library developers following that practice will usually create a module that performs all actions on import, as done by betterexceptions , but the approach is still not really user friendly.

 Additionally, it is also non-ideal for users of the interpreter if they want to inspect what is being executed at Python startup as they need to review all the pth files for potential code execution which can be spread across all site paths.
 Most of those pth files will be "legitimate" pth files that just modify the path, answering the question of "what is changing my interpreter at startup" a rather complex one.